Self-working magic: Description

 The term "self-working" has come into common usage in the world of magic as a reference to tricks that do not require sleight of hand or secret moves.
 For example, Glenn Gravatt compiled numerous such tricks in his book Encyclopedia of Self-working Card Tricks (1936), which was later compiled with Second Encyclopedia of Card Tricks (1936) to create Jean Hugard's classic text Encyclopedia of Card Tricks in 1937.
 Strictly speaking no magic is "self-working", since tricks still need to be performed and presented correctly, and so some writers prefer the term "auto-magic", which was popularized by Michael Breggar in his monthly "Auto-Magic" column in The Linking Ring.

 Many self-working card tricks rely on mathematical principles, and can be replicated by following the steps correctly.
 A simple example is the trick "Magical 13", where a deck of playing cards is secretly set up with all the suits in order.
-Because cards of the same value are exactly 13 away from each other in this prearranged order, the spectator can cut the deck as often as he likes, but when he deals the deck into 13 piles, each pile will consist of four cards with exactly the same value.
+Because cards of the same value are exactly 13 away from each other in this prearranged order, the spectator can cut the deck as often as they like, but when they deal the deck into 13 piles, each pile will consist of four cards with exactly the same value.

 Some consider optical illusions and some science demonstrations, where the wonder comes from unexpectedness of a natural phenomenon, to fall into the category of self-working magic as well.